xypwn/scadqr/README.md

 Run tests: `./run_tests.py`

-If you get an error, maybe it can't detect your OpenSCAD or ZBar installation; see `./run_tests.py -h`
+If it can't find your OpenSCAD or ZBar executable, you can use the `-o` and `-z` options respectively to specify a custom path.

 ---
 Copyright (c) 2023 Darwin Schuppan.
 All rights reserved.